Loading...

 Scenario

 The system is reporting high load and users are complaining about slowness.
 You need a real-time view of CPU, memory, and the processes contributing to the load.
-Your task is to use top to inspect system health, sort processes by memory usage, exit safely, and confirm how to access documentation for the tool.
+Your task is to use top to inspect system health, sort processes by memory usage, exit cleanly, and confirm how to access documentation for the tool.

 Operator context